temporalio/documentation/docs/reference/metrics.md

 ### `activity_execution_cancelled`

-An Activity Execution was cancelled.
+An Activity Execution was canceled.

 - Type: Counter
 - Available in: Java